 Somaro Maiko Teahouse

-> Somaro is a Maiko tea house and Hina Doll Gallery in the heart of Sakata City that is sure to please anyone who has an interest in Japan and Japanese culture.
-Somaro is perhaps best known for the daily dance performances by Maiko (trainee Geisha), stunning artwork by famed artist Takehisa Yumeji, and beautiful architecture and design with a direct influence from Kyoto.
+Somaro is a maiko trainee geisha tea house and hina doll gallery in the heart of Sakata City that is sure to please anyone who has an interest in Japan and Japanese culture.
+Somaro is perhaps best known for the daily dance performances by maiko, stunning artwork by famed artist Takehisa Yumeji, and beautiful architecture and design with a direct influence from Kyoto.
 The historic buildings that were originally built during the Edo period (1603-1867) maintain the traditional Japanese atmosphere and have been updated as recently as 2000 by Hirata Farms.

-> Somaro is one the best places to experience the rich history and culture of the port city of Sakata.
+Somaro is one the best places to experience the rich history and culture of the port city of Sakata.
 Originally a traditional Japanese high-class restaurant named Somaya that operated for over 100 years, the buildings underwent a renovation in the year 2000 when the newly renamed Somaro was born.

 From the 1600s onwards the Tokugawa Shogunate commissioned the Shonai region to be a producer of rice allowing Sakata to prosper greatly.
 The Japan Heritage Kitamaebune ships were used to trade rice and safflower to Edo (modern-day Tokyo), Osaka, Kyoto, and other regions all around Honshu in return for salt and cotton.

 Perhaps the most remarkable thing traded on the Kitamaebune ships was the culture of western Japan, most notably Geisha and Maiko culture of Kyoto.
 Somaro was the materialization of this cultural import.